willaerk/godot-releases/README.md

 # Godot releases

-This repository contains rake tasks and a GitHub actions workflow that create Debian (and Ubuntu) package artifacts of recent Godot releases.
+This repository contains rake tasks and a GitHub actions workflow that create Debian (and Ubuntu) package artifacts of recent stable Godot releases.

 Apart from merely providing the binaries, the artifact also takes care of the desktop integration.